 - 2009 Preservation Alliance of Minnesota (PAM) Minnesota Preservation Archaeology Award: Diamond Point Park

-- 2009 Preservation Alliance of Minnesota (PAM), the St. Paul Heritage Preservation Commission (HPC) and the St. Paul Chapter of the American Institute of Architects Award (AIA): St. Paul Preservation Plan
+- 2009 Preservation Alliance of Minnesota (PAM), St. Paul Heritage Preservation Commission (HPC) and St. Paul Chapter of the American Institute of Architects Award (AIA): St. Paul Preservation Plan

-- 2009 St. Paul Heritage Preservation Commission (HPC) and the St. Paul Chapter of the American Institute of Architects Award (AIA): St. Paul Grain Terminal
+- 2009 St. Paul Heritage Preservation Commission (HPC) and St. Paul Chapter of American Institute of Architects Award (AIA): St. Paul Grain Terminal

 Disadvantaged Business Enterprise (DBE)

 We are a certified woman-owned small business and a certified Disadvantaged Business Enterprise (DBE) under 49 CFR Part 26.
 Through 49 CFR Part 26 we are certified as a disadvantaged business enterprise/woman-owned business enterprise with the Departments of Transportation of Delaware, Iowa, Maryland, Massachusetts, Minnesota, New York, North Carolina, North Dakota, Pennsylvania, South Dakota, Virginia, Washington DC, West Virginia, and Wisconsin.